 Brown the roast in a skillet or Dutch oven (do not use non-stick surfaces) using 2-3 tablespoons of oil.
 Do not turn it until it is well browned, about 5 minutes per side.
 Remove the meat to the roasting pan or set aside if using the same Dutch oven for the roasting.
 Deglaze the brown bits from the bottom of the pan using the chopped onion.
 Salt and stir the onion using its juices to scrape up the brown flavorful bits from the bottom of the pan.
 This will take about five minutes.
 Then add the chopped garlic cloves and stir in for another minute or two.
 Spoon the onion mixture over the roast or remove to a serving bowl if using a Dutch oven, while you make the cooking liquid.

 In skillet or Dutch oven, add the red wine and scrape up any remaining bits of flavor while the wine reduces by half, about five minutes.
+Stir in the tomato paste.
 Add the chicken broth and bring to a boil.
 Season with salt and pepper to taste and pour around (not on top of) roast in your roasting pan or transfer the meat back into your Dutch over and pour over the onion mixture.
 The liquid should come up most of the way on the sides of the beef without covering it.
-Place the lid on the roasting pan and place it in athe preheated oven.
+Place the lid on the roasting pan and place it in the preheated oven.
 Let cook covered for one hour.

-While the meat is roasting, cut up your potatoes, carrots and Brussels sprouts and toss with olive oil.
+While the meat is roasting, cut up your potatoes, carrots and optional Brussels sprouts and whole mushrooms and toss with olive oil.
 Sprinkle with your favorite seasonings or at least salt and pepper.
-After the meat has roasted for one hour, check to ensure there is still cooking liquid around the roast.
+After the meat has roasted for 1 1/2 hours, check to ensure there is still cooking liquid around the roast.
 If not, add additional liquid (broth or water) which should come up about half way on the sides of the roast.
 Spread the vegetables around the roast in the liquid.
 Remove the cover and continue cooking for another hour.
 Check about half way through to ensure the vegetables are not becoming to brown.
 If so, replace the cover.
-Cook an additional 30 minutes until the vegetables are tender (total roasting time with vegetables is approximately 90 minutes, or 2 hours 30 minutes total roasting time.)
+Cook an additional 30 minutes until the vegetables are tender (total roasting time with vegetables is approximately 60-90 minutes, or 2 hours 30 minutes total roasting time.)

 Remove the meat and vegetables to a serving platting and cover to keep warm.
 Place the broth in a small sauce pan.
+Strain out any solids if you prefer.
 Heat to a low boil.
-Mix in the cornstarch and water in a small dish and whisk into the hot broth to thicken into gravy.
+Mix the cornstarch and water in a small dish and whisk into the hot broth to thicken into gravy.
 Serve.